MrWolfZ/ngrx-forms/README.md

 |`isFocused`|`isUnfocused`|The `isFocused` flag is set to `true` if the control currently has focus.
 Note that this feature is opt-in.
 To enable it you have to add ```[ngrxEnableFocusTracking]="true"``` to your form element.|
 |`lastKeyDownCode`||The `lastKeyDownCode` is set to the key code of the last key that was pressed on the control.
 Note that this feature is opt-in.
 To enable it you have to add ```[ngrxEnableLastKeydownCodeTracking]="true"``` to your form element.
 This feature can be used for example to react to `Enter` key events.
 Note that this feature is likely to be changed in the near future.|

 Control states are associated with a form element via the `NgrxFormControlDirective` (applied with `[ngrxFormControlState]="controlState"`).
 This directive is reponsible for keeping the view and the state in sync.
 When the state is changed the update is always immediately sync'ed to the view.

-Currently this also always happens immediately when the view is changed (e.g. as soon as the value of an `input` changes the state is updated), but there are plans to allow specifying the event on which the sync happens (e.g. `change`, `blur` etc.).
+#### `ngrxUpdateOn`

+It is possible to control when view values changes are pushed to the state with the `ngrxUpdateOn` attribute.
+The supported values are `change` (pushed immediately when the view value changes; default) and `blur` (pushed when the form element loses focus).

 ### Form Groups